CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 ## Lab overview

-In this exercise, you will set up
+In this lab, you will create an Azure AI multi-service resource, retrieve its keys and endpoint, and explore its capabilities using the Azure AI Foundry portal.
+You'll get hands-on experience with services like Face detection, without needing any coding skills.

 ## Lab Objectives